And now faith, hope, and love abide, these three… (I Corinthians 13:13)

 These virtues go hand-in-hand, as do the three persons of the One Godhead.
 Together these virtues can produce real fruit in the mature Christian’s life.

 From the beginning, St. Paul was keen to proclaim the value of this trinity of virtues.
 In the opening of his letter to the Thessalonians, he thanks God for the community’s “work of faith and labor of love and steadfastness of hope in our Lord Jesus Christ.”
-(I Thes.
-1:3).
+(I Thessalonians 1:3).

 Let’s begin with faith.
 We think of faith primarily as belief ‘in’ something.
 Faith certainly must have content, or it amounts to mere sentiment.
 The contents of the Christian’s faith is found in the Nicene Creed.